makrai/notes/galassi1902-attention-overview.md

 # II A general model of attention and its components 3

-* We use a well-known machine-translation architecture introduced by Bahdanau+ [2] as an illustration and an instance of the general model
+* We use a well-known MT architecture introduced by Bahdanau+ [2] as an illustration and an instance of the general model
-* To illustrate, we briefly describe a classic attention architecture, called RNNsearch [2].
-We chose RNNsearch because of its
+* To illustrate, we briefly describe a classic attention architecture, called RNNsearch [2]
   * historical significance and for its simplicity

 ## A. Example for Machine Translation and Alignment

-* “relieve[s] the encoder from the burden of having to encode all information in the source sentence into a fixed-length vector.”
+* “relieves the encoder from the burden of having to encode all information in the source sentence into a fixed-length vector.”

 ## B. Unified Attention Model